Do you want to compare SurveyMonkey vs SurveyGizmo (Alchemer) vs WPForms?

 And when you want to produce reports, you can generate a PDF in 1 click.

-WPForms lets you control the capture of IP addresses too.
-It’s one of the best GDPR plugins for WordPress because you have 100% control over data collection.
+Additionally, WPForms lets you control the capture of IP addresses and data in WordPress.
+It’s one of the best GDPR plugins for WordPress because all of the data is stored on your web hosting server, so you can decide what to store and when to delete it.

-Ease of Use: SurveyMonkey vs Alchemer vs WPForms
+Ease of Use: SurveyMonkey vs SurveyGizmo/ Alchemer vs WPForms

 We’ve already looked at some features so you can see the interface in SurveyMonkey vs SurveyGizmo vs WPForms.
 How easy is it to make a survey, customize the questions, or embed the form in WordPress?